maciejmiklas/led-display/README.md

 Here is the Arduino sketch: [SimpleBitmap](/examples/SimpleBitmap), now lest go over it:

-First, we have to initialize the display, as we have done in the above chapter [Setting things up](#setting-things-up).
+First, we have to initialize the display, as in the above chapter [Setting things up](#setting-things-up).
 Next, we have to create data that can hold our bitmap - it will have 8x2 bytes.
 It gives us up to 8 lines and 16 horizontal pixels.
 But the size of our bitmap is 9x8 pixels (width x height), which will also be the size of the painted rectangle.
 It should be as small as possible so that you can place another bitmap next to it.

 The display will only paint the rectangle given by width/height and not the whole *data* array.
 ``` cpp